SteveGeisbert/BigDataProject/README.md

 GEOG5990 Final Project

 This project explores the relationship between global night time lighting, global population, and global GDP at the national level.
+Combining all of this data in a GIS and processing statistics based on each country, the data is used in MS Azure Machine Learning Studio to explore these relationships.

 ## Getting Started